hyperledger/iroha/README.md

 * Creation and management of custom fungible assets, such as currencies, gold, etc.
 * Non-fungible asset support.
 * User account management, with a domain hierarchy, and multi-signature transactions.
-* Efficient portable smartcontracts implemented either via Web-assembly, or Iroha Special Instructions.
+* Efficient portable smartcontracts implemented either via WebAssembly, or Iroha Special Instructions.
 * Support for both permissioned, and permission-less blockchain deployments.
 * Byzantine fault-tolerance with up to 34% fault rate.
 * Efficient in-memory operation.